Jimmy Maddox is the sole proprietor of

 Midnight-Creative video productions and

-We also market out of state and service customers who call from Nashville, TN and Las Vegas NV for multi-day events.
-Click Here to read more.
+We also serve our out of state customers who call us from Nashville, TN and Las Vegas NV for multi-day events.
+We are no strangers to the Dallas, New Orleans, El Paso, Atlanta, Memphis, Little Rock and Oklahoma City markets either.

 Our Business Practices